KarchinLab/open-cravat-modules-karchinlab/annotators/cadd/cadd.md

-# Read the installation section.
-This module requires the python package `pytabix`, and is not available for Windows operating system.
+## _For local installation, read the installation section.
+This module requires the python package `pytabix`, and is not available for Windows operating system._

 # CADD